La Ribera Hotel

 The La Ribera Hotel, also known as the Cypress Inn, is a historic Spanish Eclectic hotel in Carmel-by-the-Sea, California.
 It was designed by architects Blaine & Olsen of Oakland, California and built in 1929, by Meese & Briggs.
 The building was designated as a significant commercial building in the city's Downtown Historic District Property Survey, and was recorded with the Department of Parks and Recreation on February 13, 2003.

 History

 La Ribera Hotel has its origins in a home; watercolorist Sydney J. Yard designed and built his house on Lincoln Street and 7th Avenue in 1906.
 He later added an art studio, where he had regular showings.
-When Yard died in 1909, artist Mary DeNeale Morgan purchased Yard's house and studio, which later became the courtyard suite addition to the Cypress Inn in 2001.